tternquist/pihole-unbound-redis/README.md

 sudo chown 1500:1500 unbound-keys
 ```

-Run the following attached to the container:
+Run the following from attached shell on the unbound container:
 ```
 unbound-control-setup -d /etc/unbound/keys
 ```